muradbanaji/muradbanaji.github.io/_pages/cv.md

 ## Some invited talks (academic and pandemic related)

+* University of Oxford, WCMB seminar (November 2024) *Algebraic approaches in the study of chemical reaction networks*

+* University of Oxford, OXCIS STEM seminar (October 2024) *COVID-19 in India: Epidemic, Inequality and Propaganda*

+* Formal Reaction kinetics seminar, Budapest (March 2024) *The inheritance of local bifurcations in mass action networks*

+* University of Oxford, OCIAM seminar (May 2023) *Bifurcations leading to oscillation in small chemical reaction networks*

 * Mathematics of Reaction Networks Seminar, Harvard University, Politecnico di Torino, Texas A&M University, and University of Vienna (November 2022) *Splitting reactions preserves nondegenerate behaviours in chemical reaction networks*